 Tuesday, Jan.
 3, 2012

-Cotton Bowl community service project brings Wildcats and Razorbacks together for
+Cotton Bowl community service project brings Wildcats and Razorbacks together for a cause

 MANHATTAN -- Wildcats and Razorbacks can work side by side and give back to the local community during a volunteer project that coincides with the AT&T Cotton Bowl Classic.

 The project happens from 9 a.m. to noon Thursday, Jan.
 5 -- one day before the Friday bowl game kickoff at 7 p.m. in Arlington, Texas.
 The project will involve volunteers from both Kansas State University and the University of Arkansas.

 It is the first time the university has participated in a service project that coincides with a bowl game.